 A wide body of research over the years, reviewed in the Journal of Sleep Research, supports how even short naps can tangibly improve alertness, mood, focus, and cognitive performance, in the short term as well as throughout the day.
 For maximum effect, cognitive science experts say to aim for one of the two optimal nap lengths: either 20-30 minutes or 60-90 minutes.
 Try not to time your nap in between these two time frames, as you’re more likely to enter into a full-on sleep cycle.
 Waking up before that cycle is complete can leave you with what’s called sleep inertia — slower to wake back up and somehow feeling more tired than you did before you nodded off.

 If even 20 minutes sounds like too much to squeeze into your calendar, start smaller: One study published in Sleep found that a 10-minute nap has been found to measurably improve alertness and cognitive performance, and a German study found that even a six-minute nap improved performance on a memory recall exercise.
-A micro-nap could mean just resting your head on your desk, or settling into a quiet corner with headphones to help drown out the sounds of the office.
+A micro-nap could mean just resting your head on your desk, or settling into a quiet corner with headphones to help drown out the ambient noise around you.
 And if you don’t end up actually dropping into sleep, there’s no need to worry; just taking the time to rest your eyes and quiet your racing thoughts is restorative enough to leave you feeling refreshed, reinvigorated, and ready to tackle the rest of your to-do list.

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.